sighook/captal/doc/EvilTwin_MITM_Phishing.md

 sudo aireplay -0 5 -a $BSSID
 ```

-Since the `output-01.cap` has the handshake, we can configure the captal now!
+Since the `output-01.cap` has the handshake, we can configure the
+captal now!

 ---

 ### Configure captal

+The following configuration assumes that the **captal** have been
+installed with `PREFIX=/usr` instead of default `PREFIX=/usr/local`.

 ##### Edit `/etc/captal/chkwpa.conf`